 - GET /apps/:app_name/collaborators -> A list of app collaborator users

-- GET /apps/:app_name -> Check for “organization” object as part of the serialized response, save the Organization’s UUID if present.
+- GET /apps/:app_name -> Check for “team” object as part of the serialized response, save the Team’s UUID if present

-- If org app per above: GET /organizations/:org_uuid/members - you’ll want
+- If team app per above: GET /teams/:team_uuid/members

 To detect whether an app is owned by an org, you will look in